List of the busiest airports in Central America

 Because each country has a different body to control these statistics, the compilation of data is difficult and not homogeneously distributed.
-The information here presented represents the best available data in different Internet sources.
+The information presented here represents the best available data from various Internet sources.
 The ranking is ordered according to total passenger traffic (unless the footnotes indicate otherwise).
-Information on aircraft movements or cargo movements is not available for all the airports.
+Information on aircraft or cargo movements is not available for all the airports.